gyorilab/emmaa/doc/model_config.rst

 - `assembly` : list[dict]
     Configuration of model assembly.
-It should contain jsonified steps to pass into INDRA AssemblyPipeline class.
+It should contain jsonified steps to pass into the INDRA AssemblyPipeline class.
 Each step should have a `function` key and, if appropriate, `args` and `kwargs` keys.
-    For more informations on AssemblyPipeline, see
+    For more information on AssemblyPipeline, see
     https://indra.readthedocs.io/en/latest/modules/pipeline.html

     - Example: